drduh/YubiKey-Guide/README.md

   #Note that ForwardAgent is not wanted here!
 ```

-After successfully ssh into the remote host, confirm `/run/user/1000/gnupg/S.gpg-agent.ssh` exists.
+After successfully connecting to the remote host, confirm `/run/user/1000/gnupg/S.gpg-agent.ssh` exists and configure `SSH_AUTH_SOCK`:

-Then in the *remote* you can type in command line or configure in the shell rc file with:

 ```bash
 export SSH_AUTH_SOCK="/run/user/$UID/gnupg/S.gpg-agent.ssh"
 ```

-After sourcing the shell rc file, `ssh-add -l` will return the correct public key.
+`ssh-add -l` should now return the correct public key.

 In this process no gpg-agent in the remote is involved, hence `gpg-agent.conf` in the remote is of no use.
 Also pinentry is invoked locally.

 #### Chained forwarding

-If you use `ssh-agent` provided by OpenSSH and want to forward it into a *third* box, you can just `ssh -A third` on the *remote*.
+To use `ssh-agent` provided by OpenSSH to forward into a *third* host, use `ssh -A third` on the *remote* host.

-Meanwhile, if you use `S.gpg-agent.ssh`, assume you have gone through the steps above and have `S.gpg-agent.ssh` on the *remote*, and you would like to forward this agent into a *third* box, first you may need to configure `sshd_config` and `SSH_AUTH_SOCK` of *third* in the same way as *remote*, then in the ssh config of *remote*, add the following lines
+If you use `S.gpg-agent.ssh`, assume you have gone through the steps above and have `S.gpg-agent.ssh` on the *remote*, and you would like to forward this agent into a *third* box, first configure `sshd_config` and `SSH_AUTH_SOCK` of *third* in the same way as *remote*, then configure SSH of *remote* by adding the following lines:

 ```console
 Host third